-Many of the Company's holdings are in South Africa and are subject to South African laws and regulations, such as the Liquid Fuels Charter made November 2, 2000 and the Mineral and Petroleum Resources Development Act.
+Many of the Company's holdings are in South Africa and are subject to South African laws and regulations, such as the Liquid Fuels Charter made November 2, 2000 and the Mineral and Petroleum Resources Development Act, 2002, the primary legislation governing the upstream hydrocarbons sector in South Africa (the "MPRDA").
 The Liquid Fuels Charter requires the holder of certain exploration rights and licences to make sincere attempts to find a suitable partner who is a Historically Disadvantaged South African and to make available to such partner not more than a 1/10th undivided interest share in the right or license at fair market value.
-The terms of, and application of, these black empowerment policies and other laws and regulations in South Africa are subject to change and may impact the Company's holdings in South Africa.
-In addition, there is a bill, dating back to 2013, to amend the primary legislation governing the upstream hydrocarbons sector in South Africa, the MPRDA.
-If amendments are made to the fiscal parameters as well as the general administration right/concessions in the current MPRDA, it may also impact the Company's holdings in South Africa.
+The terms of, and application of, these black empowerment policies and other laws and regulations in South Africa may be subject to change and interpretation, which may impact the Company's holdings in South Africa.
+In addition, the MPRDA may be replaced by a new bill, the Upstream Petroleum Resources Development Bill, to govern the extraction and production of hydrocarbon resources in South Africa ("UPRDB").
+The UPRDB was issued in draft form on December 24, 2019, and proposes, among other things, to increase the State back-in right from 10% to 20%.
+The draft bill is still subject to discussion, and the final terms are uncertain.
+If amendments are made to the fiscal parameters as well as the general administration right/concessions in the current MPRDA, this may impact the Company's holdings in South Africa.